jeffreybergier/Previous-Fork/readme.previous.txt

   > Adds support for FTP, SSH, Telnet and HTTP port forwarding via SLiRP.
   > Improves throughput of simulated Ethernet connection.

-Previous v3.4 (unreleased):
+Previous v3.4:
   > Improves the look of the user interface.
   > Improves mouse unlocking in the case where auto-locking is disabled.
+  > Improves handling of conflicting host keyboard shortcuts.
   > Fixes bug that prevented swapping cmd and alt key on ADB keyboard.
-  > Removes conflicting keyboard shortcuts.

  7) Running Previous